 My Christmas present to the viewers of the 'Garden of Eaden' website – the majority of which are American – is a montage of photographs that I have taken over the past few years of my favourite properties.
 I know this has little to do with plants and gardening but if you look carefully there are definately some in the background.

 People who like plants also tend to also like history, so if you are interested in the Tudors then hopefully you will like this too.
 If you have any questions then leave a comment and I will get back to you.
-If you would like to know more, then click onto the links below or go direct to the ‘My English Diary’ website.

 Please enjoy these views from the old country- including a couple of oddballs - and keep an eye out for the rogue camel.